asaldarriv/heuristics-PTL-system/README.md

 ## Getting Started

-1. Clone this repository.
+1. Clone this repository (use the command `git clone https://github.com/asaldarriv/heuristics-PTL-system.git`).
-2. Navigate to the folder of the heuristic method you want to use.
+2. Follow the instructions in the `README.md` file of the heuristic method folder you want to use.
-3. Follow the instructions in the `README.md` file of that folder.

 ## Contributions